 Get exclusive member benefits & effect social change.
 Join Today

-For people with lymphoma, night sweats can be a sign that the disease is progressing.
+If you’ve been diagnosed with lymphoma or HIV, night sweats may be a sign that your disease is progressing.
 Discuss your symptoms with your doctor.

 Written by: David Heitz

 Medically reviewed on: Oct 31, 2016: Judith Marcin, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.